Azure/peerd/README.md

   }
   ```

-  PeerD is compatible with Azure Container Registry's [Artifact Streaming][ACR Artifact Streaming] feature, and can be
+  Peerd is compatible with Azure Container Registry's [Artifact Streaming][ACR Artifact Streaming] feature, and can be
   used to improve performance further.

 * **Peer to Peer Container Image Pulls**: Pulling a container image to a node in Kubernetes is often a time consuming
   process, especially in scenarios where the registry becomes a bottleneck, such as deploying a large cluster or scaling
   out in response to bursty traffic.
 To increase throughput, nodes in the cluster which already have the image can be
   used as an alternate image source.
-PeerD subscribes to events in the containerd content store, and advertises local
+Peerd subscribes to events in the containerd content store, and advertises local
   images to peers.
 When a node needs an image, it can query its peers for the image, and download it from them instead
   of the registry.
 Containerd has a [mirror][containerd hosts] facility that can be used to configure Peerd as the
   mirror for container images.